 Welcome to the Longhorn Rocketry Association's website!
-We are a student organization dedicated to allow rocketry enthusiasts to design, build with composite materials, and fly amazing high powered rockets under the supervision of UT's Department of Aerospace Engineering and Engineering Mechanics.
+We are a student organization dedicated to allowing rocketry enthusiasts to design, build, and launch high powered rockets under the supervision of UT's Department of Aerospace Engineering and Engineering Mechanics.

 For the 2016-2017 academic year, LRA will continue several projects that are aimed to reach our goals:

-- integrate a custom rocket engine designed, built, and tested by LRA's members
+- Integrate a custom rocket engine designed, built, and tested by LRA members

-Our general meetings are in WRW 113, on Fridays at 5 pm.
+Our general meetings are Fridays at 5 pm in WRW 113.
 Build days and times depend on what group you join: Certification, Staged, or Engine Development.

 More information on our projects and how you can get involved with our team can be found under the Projects page.
 We will be regularly updating this website, so come back for the latest from LRA!